wikknes/EntangleDE/EntangleDE_Methodology_Paper.md

 4. **Theoretical foundation**: The approach is grounded in the well-established mathematical framework of quantum mechanics, providing a solid theoretical foundation.

+5. **Enhanced trajectory analysis**: The quantum framework extends naturally to trajectory inference with branching points, offering improved sensitivity for complex developmental processes with multiple cell fates.

 ### 4.2 Biological Insights

 The application of EntangleDE to real biological datasets revealed several interesting insights: